ryandkuster/readsynth/README.md

 ## usage

 **inputs**
-- genome assembly file (fasta) OR csv of locally stored genome files
+- table of locally stored genome assembly files (fasta) and abundance
+- desired total number of reads
+- restriction enzyme motifs and cut efficiency (can use iso-length REs or 16S/ITS primers)
+- size distribution parameters (or locally stored json of custom distribution)
 - optional: custom adapter sequences
 - optional: pre-existing fastq data to train error profile
 - see full list of custom settings under 'input options' below